Hearts of Oak's Daniel Afriyie Barnieh makes Ghana's 2022 World Cup squad

 The silky forward made his Ghana debut for Ghana at the Kirin Cup tournament against Japan and also made a brief cameo against Nicaragua in September's friendly.

-The player has reportedly been informed that he has been included in the Ghana squad that will be traveling to Qatar.

-He is not the only one as the likes of Osman Ibrahim, Ransford Yeboah Köningsdorffer and Kamal Sowah have all been selected for the tournament.
+He is not the only one as the likes of Osman Bukari, Ransford Yeboah Köningsdorffer and Kamal Sowah have all been selected for the tournament.

-Ghana will name their final 26-man squad on Sunday 13th November 2022 a week to the start of the FIFA World Cup.

 The 26-man squad will head for Abu Dhabi where they will be camping and preparing for the World Cup and will play their final preparatory game against Switzerland on November 17 before facing Portugal on November 24.